brotherhoodMonk/gyan/js.md

 Expression interpolation
-In order to embed expressions within normal strings, console.log('Fifteen is ' + (a + b) + ' and\nnot ' + (2 * a + b) + '.');
+In order to embed expressions within normal strings, console.log('Fifteen is ' + (a + b) + ' and \n not ' + (2 * a + b) + '.');

 console.log(`Fifteen is ${a + b} and
 not ${2 * a + b}.`);

 In order to embed expressions within normal strings,

 Tagged templates

 A more advanced form of template literals are tagged templates.
  Tags allow you to parse template literals with a function.
 The first argument of a tag function contains an array of string values.
 The remaining arguments are related to the expressions.
  In the end, your function can return your manipulated string (or it can return something completely different as described in the next example).
  The name of the function used for the tag can be whatever you want.

 Object.assign==

-The Object.assign() method is used to copy the values of all enumerable own properties from one or more source objects to a target object.
-It will return the target object.
-It uses [[Get]] on the source and [[Set]] on the target, so it will invoke getters and setters.
-Therefore it assigns properties versus just copying or defining new properties

 Object.assign() Method
 Among the Object constructor methods, there is a method Object.assign() which is used to copy the values and properties from one or more source objects to a target object.
-It invokes getters and setters since it uses both [[Get]] on the source and [[Set]] on the target.
-It returns the target object which has properties and values copied from the target object.
+It invokes getters and setters since it uses both [[Get]] method on the source and [[Set]] on the target.
+It returns the target object which has properties and values copied from the source object.
 Object.assign() does not throw on null or undefined source values.
 Applications:

 Object.assign() is used for cloning an object.